 What to serve with tartiflette.

 Tartiflette is a pretty filling dish so it should best be served with some lighter side dishes.
 A nice green crisp salad, some pickled cornichons (gherkins) also go well with tartiflette.
 You can serve some french baguette to mop up the gooey cheese sauce and of course a good glass of dry white wine.
+Other side dishes that can be served are these Italian green beans or oven roasted fennel and carrots.

 - Mandoline slicer